Nutrition and Dietetics : Clinical/Sports Nutrition

 Students who have earned a high school diploma or GED and have attended a college or university other than the University of Cincinnati since earning their high school credentials are considered transfer students.
 Please visit UC Admissions for information about applying to the university as a Transfer Student.

 University of Cincinnati's didactic program in dietetics and coordinated program in dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 800/877/1600 ext.
-5400. http://www.eatright.org/ACEND
+5400. http://www.eatright.org/ACEND.

 3225 Eden Avenue